-Community Futures Central Kootenay is a not-for-profit community economic development organization.
+Community Futures Central Kootenay is a non-profit community economic development organization.
 We are committed to helping people in the Central Kootenay region who are either operating or are planning to start their own business.

 Community Futures Central Kootenay, in operation since 1985, aims to:

-- provide income support for eligible individuals contemplating self-employment as a career option
+- Provide income support for eligible individuals contemplating self-employment as a career option

-- bring together key community partners and the region as a whole to work toward the common goal of sustainable community economic development
+- Bring together key community partners and the region as a whole to work toward the common goal of sustainable community economic development

 We help businesses to be successful and communities to be economically healthy.

 Community Futures Central Kootenay is part of the Pan Canadian Community Futures Group – a network of community economic development organizations across Canada.
 We are a non-profit customer service organization devoted to assisting local business in the region.